jpuritz/EecSeq/Protocol.md

 |Initial denaturation|98 °C|2 min|
 |Treatment|68 °C|5 hours|

-* Caution
-  * Following incubation, keep the thermal cycler lid closed and the temperature held at 68°C. Do not remove the reaction mix tube from thermal cycler prior to and during DSN treatment.
+* **Caution**- Following incubation, keep the thermal cycler lid closed and the temperature held at 68°C. Do not remove the reaction mix tube from thermal cycler prior to and during DSN treatment.
 * Dilute the 10X DSN Master buffer supplied in the DSN kit to 2X with nuclease‐ free water
 * Pre‐heat the 2X DSN buffer on the pre‐heated heat block at 68°C.
   * **Note:** Do not remove the 2X DSN buffer from the heat block during DSN treatment.